Ftthreign/image-processing-python/README.md

 # image-processing-python

-This repo is just for implementation that i get from college class "Pengolahan Citra"
+This repo is just for implementation that i get to learn from college class "Pengolahan Citra"

 you can follow this step :